hansifer/grunt-file-info/README.md

 # grunt-file-info

 Display file info (name, modification date, size) of one or more files and optionally inject it into a file.
-Ideal for automatically updating README.md with src file size stats as they change.
+Ideal for automatically updating README.md with source file size stats as they change.

 ## Getting Started